All-Pay Auctions with Different Forfeits: 1. Introduction

-In a seminal paper Milgrom and Weber \cite{Milgrom}, building on earlier work \cite{Capen,Cassady,Myerson,Vickrey,Wilson}, demonstrated mathematically the equivalence of a number of auction systems under certain assumptions and derived the expected selling prices and optimal bidding strategies.
-Krishna and Morgan \cite{Krishna} expanded on these results by calculating the bidder strategies for all-pay auctions and the war of attrition scenario.
-There were also multiple other papers that subsequently analyzed different variants on all-pay auctions such as the behavior of bidders in an all-pay auction with incomplete information \cite{Amann,Amegashie,Noussair}.
-Additionally, Che and Gale \cite{Che} studied the relationship between all-pay and first-price auctions.
+In a seminal paper, Milgrom \& Weber \cite{Milgrom}, building on earlier work \cite{Capen,Cassady,Myerson,Vickrey,Wilson}, demonstrated mathematically the equivalence of a number of auction systems under certain assumptions and derived the expected selling prices and optimal bidding strategies.
+A trio of influential papers, which followed, due to Leininger \& Amann \cite{Amann0,Amann} and Krishna \& Morgan \cite{Krishna}, expanded on the results of Milgrom \& Weber by calculating the bidder strategies for all-pay auctions and the war of attrition scenario.
+Additionally, there were also multiple other papers that subsequently analyzed different variants on all-pay auctions, such as the behavior of bidders in an all-pay auction with incomplete information \cite{Amegashie,Noussair}, and Che \& Gale \cite{Che} studied the relationship between all-pay and first-price auctions.

 In the most commonly studied models of all pay auctions, parties forfeit their entire bid.
-An important comparison to a real world situation where both parties pay the full cost of their bids but only the winner profits is expenditure on political campaigns \cite{Snyder}.
+An important comparison to a real-world situation where both parties pay the full cost of their bids but only the winner profits is expenditure on political campaigns \cite{Snyder}.
 One can also explore variants in which the non-winning bidders pay different amounts based on all of the bids.
-Possibilities which we will discuss here include bidders paying a constant entrance fee, or paying a fraction of their bid.
+Possibilities which we will discuss here include bidders paying a constant entrance fee or paying a fraction of their bid.
 These auctions are not as prominent in commercial settings but can be used as models for many other systems, some of which we will highlight.